 HP Business Service Management's Partition and Purging Manager splits fast-growing tables into partitions at defined time intervals.
 After a defined amount of time has elapsed, data in a partition is made inaccessible for use in HP Business Service Management reports.
-After an additional defined amount of time, a partition is purged from the profile database.
+After no more than two hours, a partition is purged from the profile database.